Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Implications

+Suppose that there is a spillover of the treatments so that $D_i$'s are correlated across $i$, along some network among people.
+For example, one can think of a situation in a social program where two people $i$ and $j$ are neighbors and participating in the program by $i$ can induce the participation by $j$.
+Suppose that the researcher does not have information on the neighborhoods among the subjects.
+Then, this creates dependence among $Y_{i,1}$'s along a dependence structure that is unknown to the researcher.
+Then, our impossibility result shows that $\text{ATT}$ cannot be consistently discriminated.

+In practice, the treatment assignment is often done at the cluster level, where the potential outcomes $Y_{i,1}(1)$ and $Y_{i,1}(0)$ may exhibit arbitrary dependence within each cluster.
+(See Section 5 of \cite{Roth/SantAnna/Bilinski/Poe:22:arXiv} for examples and references studying such a setting.)

+Suppose that we have at least two large clusters such that $(Y_{i,1}(1), Y_{i,0}(0), D_i)$ are independent across the clusters but arbitrarily correlated within each cluster.
+The researcher might attempt to test the null hypothesis of $\text{ATT} = 0$ by considering the usual $t$ statistic for testing the null hypothesis of $\text{ATT} = 0$ such that

-However, as long as the model does not exclude the possibility that the conditional distribution of $(g(Z_i;\theta_0))_{i=1}^n$ given $C_n$ is Gaussian, our impossibility result implies that it is not possible to consistently estimate the variance (\ref{var}), if there is at least one large cluster.
-Hence the usual method fo obtain asymptotic critical values from the asymptotic distribution of $\sqrt{n}(\hat \theta - \theta_0)$ is not possible in this case.
+where $\widehat{\sigma}^2$ is a consistent estimator of the variance of $\sqrt{n}(\widehat{\text{ATT}} - \text{ATT})$, and the critical values taken from the standard normal stable.
+Our impossibility result implies that it is not possible to consistently estimate the variance of $\sqrt{n}(\widehat{\text{ATT}} - \text{ATT})$, when there is at least one large cluster, and hence, such a $t$-test is not uniformly asymptotically valid.
+For the same reason, we cannot construct a confidence interval of the following familiar form: